 Numbered M1 to M110 on all star maps, these are mostly great objects for beginners astronomy, as you can hunt them down of an evening and increase your delight in the night sky.

 For each object below, the map number it can be found on in the Pocket Sky Atlas is given in brackets above the picture.

 The Messier Catalog consists of 1 asterism, 29 globular clusters, 26 open clusters, 1 double star, 39 galaxies, 1 Milky Way star cloud, 7 nebulae, 4 planetary nebulae, 1 supernova remnant and one which is “not certainly identified” (M102).

 You can find the detailed breakdown behind these numbers on this Wikipedia page.

 They vary in brightness, interest and ease of finding, but they are all available to us in the northern hemisphere.

 In fact, if you time it right (early spring, with a new moon) then it is possible to complete the Messier Marathon and see all 110 objects in one night.
-This site tells you the best opportunity for a 2016 Messier Marathon.

 The rest of this article assumes your night sky observing session is taking place around 10pm to midnight.
 If you’re actually looking at 3 or 4am, then bump on a season.
 For example, the objects you can see in spring at 10pm, you can see in the same place in the summer at 4am.